J chain: Regulation

 J chain was originally believed to only be expressed in antibody-secreting plasma cells, however, the J chain has been seen to be expressed in earlier stages of B cell differentiation prior to Ig expression.
 J chain expression is believed to occur in the early stages of lymphoid cell differentiation as it is expressed in both B and T cell precursors.
 As cells develop, it seems that expression of the μ-chain becomes necessary for J chain synthesis.

-The J chain gene is transcriptionally regulated through canonical Pax5 repression.
+The J chain gene is transcriptionally regulated through canonical PAX5 repression.
 As Pax5 is a common transcriptional regulator, the J chain is still expressed in plasma cells that secrete monomeric antibodies.
 In such cells it is believed to provide no function and is quickly degraded.
 In plasma cells that secrete monomeric IgA, a Pax5-independent mechanism is likely to prevent IgA dimerization.

 Phylogeny

+There is no known protein family with obvious homology to the J chain, so it is put into a family of its own in InterPro.
+Gene and exon organization indicate that it evolved from a duplicated CXCL chemokine gene, in a common ancestor of extant jawed vertebrates (Gnathostomes).

-The J chain is likely to have evolutionarily arisen in early jaw-boned vertebrates.
-Groups of bony fish including teleosts have since lost J chain expression.
-Xenopus are able to polymerize mucosal IgX in the absence of J chain, perhaps due to a loss of the conserved cysteine residues that link the J chain and Ig secretory tail.
+Unlike in mammals, not all mucosal polymeric immunoglobulins use the J chain.
+Xenopus are able to polymerize mucosal IgX (orthologous to IgA) in the absence of J chain, perhaps due to a loss of the conserved cysteine residues that link the J chain and Ig secretory tail.
+Some groups of bony fish including teleosts have no J chain gene, but remain able to secrete mucosal polymeric IgM and IgT (a teleost-specific mucousal Ig unrelated to IgA).
+In teleost fish, the PIGR has evolved to bind to the polymeric Ig without needing the J-chain.

 Sharks do not express IgA and thus use J chain expression solely for the polymerization of IgM.
 This makes sharks an intriguing model organism in studying J chain regulation and polymerization without the confounding variables of mucosal secretion.